tanwalai/Portfolio/README.md

-# Welcome to my portfolio
+# Hi guys, Welcome to my portfolio

 These are the projects I completed during my data practice, including
 - SQL